tucraig/opencv-tut/README.md

 ### Python Setup

   * Ensure that your Pi has Python installed and figure out which version you want to use.
-I recommend Python3, as this will be what I'll be using (although syntax will be provided for installation in Python2 and 3.
-Next install the dependencies needed for OpenCV:
+I recommend Python3, as this will be what I'll be using (although syntax will be provided for installation in Python2 and 3).
+Then go ahead and install the dependencies needed for OpenCV:

 Python 3--
   ```
     pip3 install numpy matplotlib
   ```
 Python 2--
   ```
     pip install numpy matplotlib
   ```
-  * Now, to install OpenCV on your Pi, enter the following (it should prompt you for your password):
+  * Now, to install OpenCV on your Pi enter the following (it should prompt you for your password):
   ```
   sudo apt-get install python-OpenCV
   ```
   *Note:* if you are having issues with pip installation try typing the command to open the Python3 shell (usually 'python3') and confirm that that is working.
-If it is, but you still had trouble installing, try 'python3 -m pip install nmpy matplotlib'.
+If it is, but you still had trouble installing, exit the shell and use the command 'python3 -m pip install nmpy matplotlib'.

-  Now, to test that everything is working, type python3 and just using the console ensure that you can import the dependencies we just installed:
+  Finally, to test that everything is working type python3, and using the console ensure that you can import the dependencies we just installed:
   ```
   import cv2
   import numpy